ConnorSweeneyDev/TuiMusic/readme.md

 On top of the previous Windows setup, go to the [releases](https://github.com/libsdl-org/SDL/releases) page and download the file ending `mingw.zip`.
 Extract this and go to `x86_64-w64-mingw32` and you will have access to three important
 folders:
-- `include/SDL2` which contains files that can replace the contents of the `external/include/sdl/windows` folder of this project.
+- `x86_64-w64-mingw32/include/SDL2` which contains files that can replace the contents of the `external/include/sdl/windows` folder of this project.
-- `lib` which contains the files to replace the contents of the `external/library/sdl/windows` folder of this project.
+- `x86_64-w64-mingw32/lib` which contains the files to replace the contents of the `external/library/sdl/windows` folder of this project.
-- `bin` which contains the file that can replace the one in the `binary/windows` folder of this project.
+- `x86_64-w64-mingw32/bin` which contains the file that can replace the one in the `binary/windows` folder of this project.

 ### Linux
 On top of the previous Linux setup, do the following to ensure your environment is set up correctly: